 Dental imaging refers to the use of x-ray images (radiographs) to visualize the dentition and its surrounding structures.
-Radiographic technology has changed and improved significantly over the years and most modern dental practices would now be equipped with digital units which require lower effective doses.
+Radiographic technology has changed significantly over the years and most modern dental practices would now be equipped with digital units which require lower effective doses.
 Higher end equipment are often capable of producing both 2D as well as 3D images.
 Dental radiographs are sometimes necessary for the diagnosis and detailed examination of teeth and jaws prior to treatment.
 Our digital radiography system provides a lower dosed x-ray for patients and is more time efficient in developing and processing of xrays.

 FULL MOUTH SERIES